-Ultimately, NASA assembled a team to recover logs from the two Inertial Reference Systems, which were spread over a debris field of approximately 12 square kilometers.
+Ultimately, the European Space Agency assembled a team to recover logs from the two Inertial Reference Systems, which were spread over a debris field of approximately 12 square kilometers.
 Their work was impeded by treacherous marshland terrain, hazardous chemicals dispersed from the rocket, and immense public scrutiny from the media, all because of a single type casting error.

 Our series on the Worst Software Bugs in History is in honor of Bug Day 2017.
 Seventy years ago, Grace Hopper discovered the first computer bug — a moth was stuck between relays in the Harvard Mark II computer she was working on.
 The notion of bugs was described in other fields previously, but the moth discovery was the first use of the term “debugging” in the field of computers.

 Bugsnag automatically monitors your applications for harmful errors and alerts you to them, giving you visibility into the stability of your software.
 You can think of us as mission control for software quality.